yak1ex/tinymp/README.md

 BOOST_TEST( 4294967306_tmp == 4294967306 ); // fails because 4294967306 truncates to 10
 ```

-Use user-defined literal unless the value is strictly in the range of unsigned int.
+Use user-defined literal unless the value is strictly in the range of std::uint32_t.

 License
 -------